Fixed-Budget Best-Arm Identification in Structured Bandits: Error Bound Comparison

-In this section, we want to compare our analytical bounds to the related works.
+In this section, we compare our analytical bounds to those in the related works.
 We try to derive similar bounds from their performance guarantee so that it is comparable to ours.